EstherAffum/ai-mentorship-experiments/README.md

 ## About

 Built by **Esther Dankwah Affum**
-BSc Mathematics, Second Class Upper — Kwame Nkrumah University of Science and Technology (KNUST)
+BSc Mathematics — Kwame Nkrumah University of Science and Technology (KNUST)
-Data Analyst — GCB Bank PLC | Accra, Ghana
+Data Analyst | Accra, Ghana
 AI Mentorship Programme — Agentic AI, Automation, and Machine Learning track

 Areas of interest: machine learning for financial inclusion, alternative credit scoring models, and data-driven decision-making in the Ghanaian banking sector.